 The outcomes of this medical trial were also evaluated at regular intervals (1, 4, 8, 12, 24, 36, and 52 weeks) by an orthopedic surgeon.
 This surgeon had no involvement with the study prior to the evaluation and he was blinded to patient allocation.

 This is just one of many studies and medical journals that have been published on the topic.
 For those of you who wish to delve deeper, you may want to look at some of the following peer-reviewed studies:

-Many people have heard of stem cells but don't know too much about it.
+Many people have heard of regenerative medicine that utilizes stem cells but don't know too much about it.
 In this discussion, we're going to give you a quick overview of what stem cells are, how the procedure works, how it's helped our patients, and why it's a viable alternative to knee surgery.